 $299 per month, $3,192 per year

-A big jump in price from the Shopify plan, Advanced Shopify is reserved for established on- and offline businesses.
+While the jump from $79 per month to $299 per month might seem excessive, the Advanced Shopify plan is designed for seriously established on- and offline businesses.

 $9 per month

 Shopify Lite is the cheapest plan offered by Shopify, but it doesn’t offer access to the Shopify online store platform.